OnelioViera/devconnector-v2/README.md

  ![](https://i.imgur.com/vJds4OW.png)

  ### Create a `models` folder in the root directory.
- - Create a `User.js` file with a capital 'U' in the `models` folder.
+ - Create a `User.js` file starting with a capital 'U' in the `models` folder.
  - Within the `User.js` file create a schema for the resources this file will have.

  ![](https://i.imgur.com/RbQf2K4.png)